wladiveras/interview/README.md

 1. Install Docker and Docker Compose if you haven't already.

-2. Open a terminal and navigate to the directory where `docker-compose.yml` file is located.
+2. Open a terminal and navigate to the directory where `docker-compose.yml` file is located, ins this case, in root dir.

 3. Run the following command to start the containers: